 Key #3: Disciple your People

 As pastors, it is our primary calling to disciple people.
 While other duties and responsibilities are continuously calling, none of them is more important than discipleship.
 The pastor is the primary discipler.
 We cannot put that responsibility on anyone else.
-A disciple-making church is lead by a disciple-making pastor.
-While we may get to a place where we delegate authority to others to help us disciple people, the ultimate responsibility remains upon the pastor.
+A disciple-making church is to lead by a disciple-making pastor.
+While we may get to a place where we delegate authority to others to help us, disciple people, the ultimate responsibility remains upon the pastor.

 Again, most churches are not structured for discipleship.
 They are structured to have church.
-We have Adult Church, Youth Church, and Children’s Church.
+We have an Adult Church, Youth Church, and Children’s Church.
 Think about it, most churches in rural communities have church on Sunday morning, church on Sunday night, and church on Wednesday night.
-These services usually consist of singing, preaching and prayer.
+These services usually consist of singing, preaching, and prayer.
 So, when do we take time to teach the Word?
 Sadly, many do not.
 Every pastor must take responsibility to structure their church for discipleship.

 Discipleship takes place best in small groups.
 In rural churches, there are already small groups in place, but they are not usually structured for discipleship.
 I will address this in a future article.

 Hiring specialized staff in a small town can sometimes be difficult because of limited funds (salary, housing, insurance, etc).
 Sitting in your congregation right now could be several staff members that already have a salary, a house, and insurance.
 All they need is a little training and an opportunity.
 As pastors, it’s our responsibility to provide both.